cedricdelpoux/gatsby-source-google-docs/README.md

 -   🛩 Offline redaction
 -   🔥 No need for external CMS
 -   ✅ No more content is your source code
--   🗂 Automatic breadbrumb generation
+-   🗂 Automatic breadcrumb generation
 -   🤡 Custom metadata fields

 ## Usage